Registration Information For Graduate Courses

 a.
 Any enrolled student who holds a fellowship, teaching assistantship or research assistantship is defined as a full-time student regardless of the number of credit hours for which the student is registered.
 The office of Graduate Education indicates this with a code that is recognized for financial aid and tax purposes.

 b.
-For students who are not supported on an assistantship, the following definition of full-time enrollment applies: ≥ 9 hrs (Fall/Spring); ≥ 4 hrs (Summer).
+For students who are not supported on an assistantship, the following definition of full-time enrollment applies: ≥6 hrs (Fall/Spring); ≥ 1 hrs (Summer).
 A student must be enrolled in the minimum number of hours indicated to maintain eligibility for financial aid.
-International students must also enroll in the minimum number of hours to maintain their visa status irrespective of whether they have financial aid.
+International students not supported by assistantships must also enroll in the minimum number of hours to maintain their visa status.

 c.
-For unsupported students who have advanced to candidacy and are enrolled only in Thesis or Dissertation Research (BIOL-599 or BIOL-699), the following applies: ≥ 3 hrs (Fall/Spring); ≥ 2 hrs (Summer) up to the number of required hours (6 MS, 12 PhD).
+For unsupported students who have advanced to candidacy and are enrolled only in Thesis or Dissertation Research (BIOL-599 or BIOL-699), enrollment of 1 credit hour up to the number of required hours (6 MS, 12 PhD) is considered full-time.
 Once the required hours are fulfilled, the student must still maintain enrollment in thesis or dissertation research, but may register for zero hours.
-Such enrollment will qualify the registrant as a half-time student.

 2. How many hours are needed for the MA, MS and PhD degrees?

 a.
 The MA and MS programs require a minimum of 30 hours of academic work at the graduate level.
-For the MS degree, 6 hours must be devoted to Thesis Research (BIOL-599).
+For the MS degree, 6 hours must be devoted to Thesis Research (BIOL-5990).

 b.
-The PhD program requires a minimum of 36 hours of graduate credit, 12 hours of which are Dissertation Research (BIOL-699).
+The PhD program requires a minimum of 36 hours of graduate credit, 12 hours of which are Dissertation Research (BIOL-6990).

 c.
 Please note that while the University Graduate Catalog specifies these as minimum hours, credit hours in excess of that required represent real tuition dollars charged against the Department budget.
 For this reason, coursework that would exceed the minimum credit hours required must be justified and approved in advance.